ujkam/book_highlighter/README.md

 Note that this project uses the openai-whisper and PaddleOCR libraries, both of which support GPUs.
 However, a GPU is not required.
 Since read-aloud videos are typically short (e.g. 5-10 minutes), a relatively new CPU can highlight the entire video in a reasonable amount of time.

-# To Do
-## Bigger Changes
-- Page skew correction
-- Test and handle books where the text is on different parts of a page
-## Small Changes
-- Add Better error Handing to File Loads
-- Add Debug Information into Video Output
-- Change output paths to not be hardcoded
-- Combine the final video track and the original audio track (this needs to be done manually for now)

 # Release Notes (Major Releases only)
 - 2025-04-04: Initial release.
 Focused on getting the word highlighting functionality working, along with releasing something
 - 2025-05-06: Completely revamp the OCR pipeline.
 Text detection is much more accurate
+- 2025-06-12: Correctly track text reading order (top to bottom, left to right).
+This will also make it easier add future functionality to change directions for other languages (e.g. Arabic, Japanese)

 # Thanks to the following authors and illustrators.
-I used their books to build and test the code.
+I used their books to develop and test the code.
-- Stella Blackstone, Debbie Harter (Bear's Birthday)
+- Stella Blackstone, Debbie Harter: Bear's Birthday
-- Roger Hargreaves (Mr. Happy)
+- Roger Hargreaves: Mr. Happy
+- Giles Andreae, Guy Parker-Rees: Giraffe's Can't Dance